bgalasso/Rmpp/Readme.md

 ```
 bmpp(xw, support = 1, grid = seq(0, 1, length = 2^8), prior, mcmc, parallel = TRUE)
 ```
-This function implements the model developed in Galasso et al (2022, Electronic Journal of Statistics).
+This function implements the model developed in Galasso et al (2020+, arXiv:1812.09607).
 Some comments on how to use this function are in order.
-First, multiple point process data should be given in a list whose entries correspond to a single point process; for example let's simulate some data according to the latter structure:
+First, multiple point process data should be given in a list whose entries correspond to a single point process.
+Here is an example with of data simulated according to this structure:
 ```
 # Simulate the original point process
 n <- 3